|What are allergies Insect allergy Food allergy Inhalant allergy Contact allergy|

 Symptoms of contact allergy:

-- Non seasonal itching, especially in areas where there isn't much fur.
-Typical areas include the chin, ears, toes, underbelly and anus.
+- Non-seasonal itching, especially in areas where there isn’t much fur such as the chin, ears, toes, underbelly, and anus.

-- Lesions of any type: redness, rash, papules (pimple-like), vesicles, and blisters
+- Lesions of any type including redness, rash, papules (pimple-like), vesicles, and blisters

 - Skin redness or inflammation

 Diagnosis of contact allergy:

 Your vet will perform a physical examination and take a history and will want to rule out other causes of dermatitis, such as flea bite hypersensitivity, first.

 - Skin biopsy – This can help your veterinarian rule out other skin diseases and determine the allergen.